aymanchbb/pytorch-dqn-transfer/README.md

 ### Phase 2: Transfer from CartPole-v1 to LunarLander-v3 (In progress)
 **Challenges:** *Negative Transfer Analysis:* We initially hypothesized that transfer learning could accelerate training on Acrobot-v1.
 However, results showed a negative transfer, caused by the fundamental misalignment of physical goals between the source (Stabilization) and target (Momentum) tasks.
 Detailed findings are discussed in the "Phase 2" section.
-**Goal:** Reuse the physics knowledge (weights) acquired by the CartPole agent while quickly adapting to the new Acrobot control system.
+* **Goal:** Reuse the physics knowledge (weights) acquired by the CartPole agent while quickly adapting to the new LunarLander control system.
 * **Method:** We perform initial "Network Surgery" (replacing the input and output layers to match the new dimensions: 4→6 and 2→3).
-Then we train the model using the same strategy as in phase 1, changing only the hyperparameters and the initial brain state.
-We then compare the results by attempting to train a blank brain to Acrobot with the hyperparameters from phases 1 and 2.
+Then we train the model using two differents strategies (test 1 and test 2), changing only the hyperparameters and the initial brain state.
+We then compare the results by attempting to train a blank brain to LunarLander with the hyperparameters from phases 1 and 2.

 * **Key components:** Differential Learning Rate, Reservoir Computing
 * **Results:**